line/armeria/site/src/sphinx/server-annotated-service.rst

 -------------------------------

 Every :api:`Service` can be wrapped by another :api:`Service` in Armeria (Refer to :ref:`server-decorator` for more information).
-Simply, you can write your own decorator by implementing :api:`DecoratingServiceFunction` interface as follows.
+Simply, you can write your own decorator by implementing :api:`DecoratingHttpServiceFunction` interface as follows.

 .. code-block:: java

-    public class MyDecorator implements DecoratingServiceFunction<HttpRequest, HttpResponse> {
+    public class MyDecorator implements DecoratingHttpServiceFunction {
         @Override
         public HttpResponse serve(Service<HttpRequest, HttpResponse> delegate,
                                   ServiceRequestContext ctx, HttpRequest req) {